-To prepare for Black Friday, I’m sharing how to ensure that your shopping trip is a success.
-This means that you make good choices while in the store, and you only buy things that you’ll wear.
+To prepare for the upcoming sales, I’m sharing how to ensure your shopping trip is a success.
+This means that you make good choices while in the store or online, and you only buy things that you’ll wear.
+Because the last thing you need is to stock up on a bunch of stuff that you only bought because it was on sale.

-There are 3 guiding principles that will help keep you on track while in the store, and steer you away from shopping mistakes!
-They’re simple to follow.
+Here are 3 guiding principles to help keep you on track, and steer you away from shopping mistakes They’re simple to follow.
 And if you keep these in mind every time you shop, you’ll always buy the right clothes.

 It seems silly to even point this out, but when you’re considering a new item, it’s imperative that you LOVE the thing.
 The reason I mention this is because I’ve done it before.
 And so have my clients.